PARENTLINE’S CONFIDENTIALITY POLICY

-As it is you who initiate contact with Parentline through the Helpline, you remain in control of any information you give to us.
+As it is you who initiates contact with Parentline through the Helpline, you remain in control of any information you give to us.
 We don’t know your contact details and you do not even have to give us your name.
-(Some callers prefer to make up a first name and others don’t mind giving their real first name.)
+(Some callers prefer to make up a first name, others don’t mind giving their real name).

-- We do share some anonymous information within Parentline, as we work as a team.
+We do share some information anonymously within Parentline, as we work as a team.

-- We do record statistical information about calls which assists us in providing a better service.
-This information can include time, gender and a general categorisation of topics discussed.
+We do record statistical information about calls which assists us in providing a better service and to identify training needs.
+This information can include the time of call, the gender of parent and child, and a general categorisation of topics discussed.
 Names and numbers are not recorded.

 Exceptions to confidentiality